wpwupingwp/OGU/README.md

 # Features
-:heavy_check_mark: Automatically collect, organize and clean sequence data from NCBI GenBank or local: collect data with abundant options; extract CDS, intergenic spacer, or any other annotations from original sequencep; remove redundant sequences according to species information; remove invalid or abnormal sequences/fragments; generate clean dataset with uniform sequence id.
+:heavy_check_mark: Automatically collect, organize and clean sequence data from NCBI GenBank or local: collect data with abundant options; extract CDS, intergenic spacer, or any other annotations from original sequence; remove redundant sequences according to species information; remove invalid or abnormal sequences/fragments; generate clean dataset with uniform sequence id.